cqse/teamscale-jacoco-agent/agent/README.md

 __Please check the produced log file for errors and warnings before using the agent in any productive setting.__

-The log file is written to the agent's directory in the subdirectory `logs` by default.
+The log file is written to the profiled process's temp directory in the subfolder `teamscale-java-profiler*/logs` by default.

+Examples:
+- Linux: `/tmp/teamscale-java-profiler-2534-2465434652/logs`
+- Windows: `C:\Users\%Username%\AppData\Local\Temp\teamscale-java-profiler-2534-2465434652\logs` where `%Username%` is the name of the user under which the profiled application is running

+Note that defining `-Djava.io.tmpdir` will change the temp directory that is being used.

 If there is no log file at that location, it means the agent didn't even start and you have not configured it correctly.
+Check your applications console output for error messages.

 #### Testwise coverage